stardoom4/apero/content/blog/_index.md

 sidebar:
   title: A Sidebar for Your Thoughts
   description: |
-    This is a fully featured blog that supports categories, tags, series, and pagination.
-Even this sidebar offers a ton of customizations.
+    This is a my blog.

     Check out the _index.md file in the /blog folder to edit this content.
-  author: "The R Markdown Team @RStudio"
+  author: "Celestial Entity"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
   show_sidebar_adunit: false # show ad container